avdstaaij/gdpc/docs/source/overview/vectors.md

 have handy `.x`, `.y` and `.z` attributes.
 PyGLM also provides many performant vector math functions.
 Refer to the
 [pyGLM documentation](https://pypi.org/project/PyGLM/) for more details.
-Here is a small example of what's possible:
+Here is a small example of the syntax:

 <!-- TODO: mention pyGLM vector math functions -->